About

 I consider myself a scientist first and my laboratory and classroom at China Agricultural University as second homes.

-Last, but certainly not least, I have taught a wine appreciation class for 15 years.
-More than 7,000 students have taken this course.
+Last, but certainly not least, I have taught a wine appreciation class for nearly 20 years at my university.
+About 10,000 students have now taken this course.

 Speaking & Judging